jacobsc050/quantum-mechanics/README.md

 Worked on with Spencer Kelham

-I worked on building a circuit for an LED based single photon detector.
+I worked on building a low-cost circuit for an LED based single photon detector.